rschristopher/ischristtrue.com/src/truth.md

 There is word games.
 There is a will to power.
 There is power and oppression.
-There is the deconstruction of a everything into games of power and oppression.
+There is the deconstruction of everything into games of power and oppression.